HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-01-analytics-platform.md

 ### Positive Consequences <!-- OPTIONAL -->

 - **Data-Driven Decision Making**: With an analytics platform, our project can gather valuable data and insights about usage and identify where there are shortfalls to our product.
-It can allow us to ensure we are building an equitable solution for the public.
+It can allow us to ensure we are building an accessible solution for the public.
 This data-driven approach enables informed decision-making and allows teams to identify trends, opportunities, and areas for improvement.
 - **Improved Performance**: Analytics platforms help track key performance indicators (KPIs) and measure the success of various initiatives and deliverables.
 By monitoring these metrics, we can optimize our strategies and improve overall performance.
 - **Enhanced User Experience**: Understanding user behavior through analytics helps tailor products, services, and content to meet users' needs and preferences leading to a better user experience.